daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     Endpoint = mydomain.duckdns.org:51820
     AllowedIPs = 192.168.2.1/32, 192.168.86.99/32
     ```
-    The config file defines the client interface and includes information about the client's peer: the server.

     The `[Interface]` section defines the client interface.
-    * `Address`: An IP address to assign to the interface.
-It should be in the range defined in [_Create the server interface_](create-the-server-interface)
+    * `Address`: An IP address and subnet for the client's Wireguard interface.
+This IP address will be used for the client on Wireguard's virtual network.
+Like in the server interface configuration, the subnet here is just a single IP address.
-    * `PrivateKey`: The **client** private key you generated in [_Generate server and client keys_](#generate-server-and-client-keys)
+    * `PrivateKey`: The **client** private key you generated in [_Generate server and client keys_](#generate-server-and-client-keys).

     The `[Peer]` section tells the client interface how to connect to the server interface.
-    * `PublicKey`: The server's public key
+    * `PublicKey`: The server's public key.
     * `Endpoint`: A publicly accessible domain name or IP address<sup>1</sup> for the server, plus the `ListenPort` specified in the server interface configuration<sup>2</sup>.
-    * `AllowedIPs`: The IP addresses that the client should be able to access, expressed in <abbr title="Classless Inter-Domain Routing">CIDR</abbr> notation.
-In my case, the client only needs to connect to the server, so I specified the IP address of the server's Wireguard interface and the IP address of the server on my home network.
+    * `AllowedIPs`: IP addresses that the client should accept traffic from over its Wireguard interface.
+To connect to resources on my home server, I entered two IP addresses:
+        * The IP address of the server's Wireguard interface defined in `wg0.conf`
+        * The IP address of the server on my <abbr title="Local Area Network">LAN</abbr> at home

     <sup>1</sup> The IP address assigned by my <abbr title="Internet Service Provider">ISP</abbr> is dynamic, so I use a [DuckDNS](https://www.duckdns.org/) domain name that always points to my public IP, even when it changes.